Looking for a Bankers Life review from the perspective of an insurance agent?

 Personally, I’ve come to realize more insurance agencies offer similar benefits the big guys proclaim, yet with more commissionable upside.

-And many times, the big organizations are run like muli-level marketing companies, and prefer training to recruit more agents over training to sell more insurance.
+And many times, the big organizations are run like MLM companies, and prefer training to recruit more agents over training to sell more insurance.

 Bottom line, do your due diligence!